Achievable logoAchievable logo

 *The payment for the testimonial may not necessarily involve cash.
 For example, a broker-dealer gives a watch valued at $100,000 to a celebrity providing a testimonial.
 Although no cash traded hands, the celebrity was paid well over $100 in value.
 The testimonial must be identified as “paid for.”

 Many retail communications must be filed with FINRA.
-Depending on the circumstance, retail communications may be required to be pre or post-filed.
-Here’s the breakdown of what you need to know:
+Depending on the situation, retail communications may need to be filed before first use (pre-filed) or after first use (post-filed).

 Filed 10 business days prior to first use